ctrlcat0x/bettorr/README.md

 <div align="center">
   <h3>🚀 A modern, minimalistic web interface for searching game torrents from multiple trusted sources</h3>
-  <p>Built with a beautiful dark theme featuring glass morphism effects, grain texture, and blur elements for an immersive gaming experience.</p>
+  <p>Built with a beautiful dark theme featuring glass morphism effects, grain texture, blur, and a complete design overhaul for 2024.</p>
 </div>

 ---